Durham Cathedral: Norman

 In the 1170s Hugh de Puiset, after a false start at the eastern end where subsidence and cracking prevented work from continuing, added the Galilee Chapel at the west end of the cathedral.
 The five-aisled building occupies the position of a porch and functioned as a Lady chapel with the great west door being blocked during the Medieval period by an altar to the Virgin Mary.
 The door is now blocked by the tomb of Bishop Thomas Langley.
 The Galilee Chapel also holds the remains of the Venerable Bede.
 The main entrance to the cathedral is on the northern side, facing the castle.

 In 1228 Richard le Poore, Bishop of Salisbury, was translated to Durham, having just rebuilt Salisbury Cathedral in the Gothic style.
 At that moment the eastern end of Durham Cathedral was in urgent need of repair and the proposed eastern extension had failed.
 Le Poore employed the architect Richard Farnham to design an eastern terminal for the building in which many monks could say the Daily Office simultaneously.
 The resulting building was the Chapel of the Nine Altars.
 In 1250, the original roof of the cathedral was replaced by a vault which is still in place.

 The towers also date from the early 13th century, but the central tower was damaged by lightning and replaced in two stages in the 15th century, the master masons being Thomas Barton and John Bell.

-The Bishop of Durham was the temporal lord of the palatinate, often referred to as a Prince-bishop.
-The bishop competed for power with the Prior of Durham Monastery, a great landowner who held his own courts for his free tenants.
+The bishop of Durham was the temporal lord of the County Palatine of Durham.
+The bishop competed for power with the prior of Durham, a great landowner who held his own courts for his free tenants.
 An agreement dated about 1229, known as Le Convenit was entered into to regulate the relationship between the two magnates.

 The Shrine of Saint Cuthbert was located in the eastern apsidal end of the cathedral.
 The location of the inner wall of the apse is marked on the pavement and Saint Cuthbert's tomb is covered by a simple slab.
 However, an unknown monk wrote in 1593:

 Dissolution

-During the dissolution of the monasteries Saint Cuthbert's tomb was destroyed in 1538 by order of King Henry VIII, and the monastery's wealth was handed over to the king.
+During the [English Reformation] King Henry VIII seized all churches, monasteries, priories and convents owned by the Roman Catholic Church.
+Durham Cathedral became an Anglican house of worship.
+Saint Cuthbert's tomb was destroyed in 1538 by order of King Henry VIII, and the monastery's wealth was handed over to the king.
 The body of the saint was exhumed, and, according to the Rites of Durham, was discovered to be uncorrupted.
 It was reburied under a plain stone slab now worn smooth by the knees of pilgrims, but the ancient paving around it remains intact.
 Two years later, on 31 December 1540, the Benedictine monastery at Durham was dissolved, and the last Prior of Durham, Hugh Whitehead, became the first dean of the cathedral's secular chapter.